Here’s a little more about the artists involved in Geology of Spirit.

 Cyd is the recipient of several awards including a Professional Development Grant from the Arizona Commission on the Arts; First Prize at Schorr Gallery’s West Jordan Arts Council Juried Exhibition; and an invitation to be one of 22 artists to show work in the Utah Arts Council Traveling Exhibits Program.

-Her images have appeared in publications that include The HAND Magazine (Issue 22 - October 2018); saltfront magazine, an environmental humanities, literary and art journal (Issue #5 - February 2017); and Southwest Graphics Magazine (cover – 2006).
+Her images have appeared in publications that include The HAND Magazine (Issue 22 – October 2018 and 32 – April 2021); saltfront magazine, an environmental humanities, literary and art journal (Issue #5 – February 2017); and Southwest Graphics Magazine (cover – 2006).

 She has studied traditional photographic processes with Laurel Casjens at the University of Utah (Salt Lake City, UT) and Rodger Newbold at the Salt Lake Contemporary Arts Center; digital photography with Jerry Sieve at Black Mountain Community College (Phoenix, AZ); platinum/palladium with Michael Puff; polymer photogravure with Karen Hymer; hand coloring with Kate Breakey; gum bichromate with Diana Bloomfield; cyanotype and pinhole photography with James Hajicek and Carol Panaro-Smith at Alchemy Studio (Phoenix, AZ and Benabbio, Italy); collage with Andy Burgess; bookbinding with Jace Graf; and portfolio development/photo editing with Christopher Colville at Art Intersection (Gilbert, AZ).

 Cyd earned a Bachelor of Arts in Political Science, graduating Magna Cum Laude from the University of Utah (Salt Lake City, UT) and an Associate of Science in Retail Marketing, graduating Cum Laude from the University of Cincinnati, (Cincinnati, OH).